 Speaking of guitar, one day I was sitting here in my house, I was playing around on my acoustic guitar and basically I wrote and came up with the whole tune just on the guitar itself, even though I’m not a guitarist (laughs).
 I got to find my way around and that’s how it started.
 When Jeff came to the house to record with us, I played it for him on the acoustic guitar and he took it and he just made it into the great hit that it was.

-Why didn’t you meet George Martin during “Wired” sessions?
+Why didn’t you meet George Martin (The Beatles producer) during “Wired” sessions?

 I never met George Martin personally, but I did speak to him on the phone several times during the production of “Wired” because the tracks were mixed by me, here in my Red Gate Studio and Jeff ended up choosing those mixes.
 I spoke to George about the approach to the mixing of those tunes, because he was just an incredible, genius producer.
 I remember speaking to him on the phone and it was a magical time.
 Jeff came to our house here to record the solos and the whole tune “Blue Wind” was recorded at my house.